-If you’re now the proud new parent of a beautiful dog, congratulations!
+If you’re now the proud new parent of a beautiful dog, congratulations! and now it's time to check out these Top Tips for Dog Owners!
 It’s always exciting when you adopt a pet and extend your family to include a furry friend.

 Owning a pet is one of the most rewarding things in life, but it can also be very challenging.